fbpx

 The Herbal Medicine-Maker’s Handbook by James Green

 This book by James Green is perfect for beginner herbalists and beyond.
 It starts off by sharing a list of 35 herbs to start working with… herbs that can be used for most issues, I might add.
-Next, it’s broken up into sections for each type of preparation where it includes step-by-step directions on how to make the preparation and discusses more advanced concepts as well.
+Next, it’s broken up into sections for each type of preparation, which includes step-by-step directions on how to make the preparation and discusses more advanced concepts as well.
 One of my favorite things about this book is that it’s helped me to understand how different solvents extract different plant chemicals from herbs and how to choose the right preparation for my needs.

 You can find The Herbal Medicine-Maker’s Handbook right here on Amazon.